USA Diving Received Multiple Reports of Sexual Abuse. New Lawsuit Says They Did Nothing About It.

 “Last year, when we became aware of allegations against Ramirez, we immediately removed him from our program, instructed him not to return to our facility pending the outcome of the investigation and terminated him," the Indiana diving facility said.

-According to the lawsuit, Ramirez “attempted to digitally penetrate” one female athlete while she was sleeping in a RipFest dorm room in 2016.
-The other female athlete says that “on 12 occasions” Ramirez touched her outside of her swimsuit under the guise of helping her stretch.
+According to the lawsuit, Sanchez “attempted to digitally penetrate” one female athlete while she was sleeping in a RipFest dorm room in 2016, though she was able to fight him off.
+The other diver says that “on 12 occasions” Sanchez touched her outside of her swimsuit under the guise of helping her stretch.

+Fifty women join these these anonymous women’s lawsuit, including one Venezuelan native who allegedly had sex with the former coach.
+“It was an open secret that Suarez was having sexual intercourse with another diver, who was then between the ages of 16 and 18,” the lawsuit states.

-When both women complained to the RipFest owner, along with “numerous athletes,” Winfield allegedly justified Ramirez’s actions, saying he is "Venezuelan, and that is just how they are."
+When both women complained to the RipFest owner, along with “numerous athletes,” Winfield allegedly justified Sanchez's actions, saying he is “Venezuelan, and that is just how they are.”

+The women didn’t press the issue further, the lawsuit states, because they were afraid of retaliation from USA diving—the only “route to the Olympics.”

+“This power structure creates a monopoly-like situation that exposes young, vulnerable, athletes to a very dangerous dynamic in which they are forced to do anything their coaches say,” Jon Little, the attorney who filed both lawsuits, said in a statement to The Daily Beast.

 The complaint also mentions two other RipFest coaches who allegedly engaged in inappropriate conduct, though they were not named as defendants.
 One allegedly attempted to solicit nude photos of female divers, and in turn, the lawsuit claims, the coach would send back pictures of his penis.